-- 1. The PCC is legally required to produce an Annual Investment Strategy.
-Therefore, included is an Investment Strategy as part of the Treasury Strategy Statement shown in Appendix B. - 2.
-In order to protect the PCC's position if an individual or organisation were to act upon this advice, it is deemed necessary to produce a disclaimer, which is shown as a note at the head of Appendix B. - 3.
-The PCC is responsible for administering a Capital Programme of £114.8m between 2013/14 and 2016/17.
-As far as possible all surplus revenue money and other reserves are invested on a daily basis until they are required. - 4.
-The PCC follows the Code of Practice for Treasury Management produced by the Chartered Institute of Public Finance and Accountancy (CIPFA).
-The Code emphasises the following key points: - The PCC must formally adopt the Code. - The strategy report will affirm that the effective management and control of risk are prime objectives. - The PCC's appetite for risk must be clearly identified within the strategy report and the priority given to security of capital and liquidity when investing funds and an explanation as to how that will be carried out - Responsibility for risk management and control lies within the organisation. - Credit ratings should be used as a starting point when considering risk but use should also be made of market data and information, the quality financial press, information on government support for banks and the credit ratings of that government support. - The PCC needs a sound diversification policy with high credit quality counterparties and should consider setting country, sector and group limits. - Borrowing in advance of need is only allowed when there is a clear business case for doing so and only for the current capital programme or to finance future debt maturities. - There needs to be, at a minimum, a mid year review of treasury management strategy and performance to highlight any areas of concern that have arisen since the original strategy was approved. - The PCC must delegate the role of scrutiny of treasury management strategy and policies to a specific named body. - Treasury management performance and policy setting should be subjected to prior scrutiny. - The PCC, and his staff, should be provided with access to relevant training as those charged with governance are also personally responsible for ensuring they have the necessary skills and training. - Officers involved in treasury management must be explicitly required to follow treasury management policies and procedures when making investment and borrowing decisions on behalf of the PCC.
+- 1.1 The Commissioner is legally required to produce an Annual Investment Strategy.
+Therefore, included is an Investment Strategy as part of the Treasury Strategy Statement shown in Appendix B. - 1.2 In order to protect the Commissioner's position if an individual or organisation were to act upon this advice, it is deemed necessary to produce a disclaimer, which is shown as a note at the head of Appendix B. - 1.3 The Commissioner is responsible for administering a Capital Programme of £66.6m between 2017/18 and 2021/22.
+As far as possible all surplus revenue money and other reserves are invested on a daily basis until they are required. - 1.4 The Commissioner follows the Code of Practice for Treasury Management produced by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Code emphasises the following key points: - The Commissioner must formally adopt the Code. - The strategy report will affirm that the effective management and control of risk are prime objectives. - The Commissioner's appetite for risk must be clearly identified within the strategy report and the priority given to security of capital and liquidity when investing funds and an explanation as to how that will be carried out. - Responsibility for risk management and control lies within the organisation. - Credit ratings should be used as a starting point when considering risk but use should also be made of market data and information, the financial news media, information on government support for banks and the credit ratings of that government support. - The Commissioner needs a sound diversification policy with high credit quality counterparties and should consider setting country, sector and group limits. - Borrowing in advance of need is only allowed when there is a clear business case for doing so and only for the current capital programme or to finance future debt maturities. - There needs to be, at a minimum, a mid year review of treasury management strategy and performance to highlight any areas of concern that have arisen since the original strategy was approved. - The Commissioner must delegate the role of scrutiny of treasury management strategy and policies to a specific named body. - Treasury management performance and policy setting should be subjected to prior scrutiny. - The Commissioner, and his staff, should be provided with access to relevant training as those charged with governance are also personally responsible for ensuring they have the necessary skills and training.

-- 5. The PCC's Treasury Management activity is governed by the following documents: - 1 Treasury Policy Statement.
+- Officers involved in treasury management must be explicitly required to follow treasury management policies and procedures when making investment and borrowing decisions on behalf of the Commissioner. - 1.5 The Commissioner's Treasury Management activity is governed by the following documents: - 1 Treasury Policy Statement.
 This is a statement, defining treasury management and the general approach to it.
 It emphasises firstly the control of risk and secondly the pursuit of best value as the main factors defining the approach.
 A copy is attached at Appendix A. - 2 Treasury Management Practices (TMPs) and Schedules to TMPs.
 TMPs define the overall approach to various aspects of treasury management, including such things as risk management, performance monitoring and management, segregation of duties and dealing arrangements, cash flow management, money laundering and staff training.
-The Schedules to TMPs deal with the criteria for selecting third parties (banks and building societies) with whom the PCC is prepared to deposit funds.
-The TMPs and Schedules are reviewed regularly by the PCC's CFO and copies are available on request. - 3 Annual Treasury Strategy Statement details the expected activities of the treasury function in the financial year 2013/14.
+The Schedules to TMPs deal with the criteria for selecting third parties (banks and building societies) with whom the Commissioner is prepared to deposit funds.
+The TMPs and Schedules are reviewed regularly by the Commissioner's CFO and electronic copies are available on request. - 3 Annual Treasury Strategy Statement details the expected activities of the treasury function in the financial year 2018/19.
 A copy is attached at Appendix B.